Yiyang-Jia/SYK-model/README.md

 double-trace-chord-diagram-classification:
     1. find equivalent chord diagrams due to cyclic permutation and reflection of ordering of gamaa matrices inside the two traces,
-    2. different classes chord diagrams can still have the same intersection structures after this classification, that I    work out by hands.
+    2. different classes chord diagrams can still have the same intersection structures after this classification, that I worked out by hands.